null Skip to main content

 • Baking powder, baking soda, large quantities of nutmeg spice (toxic)

-• Persimmon, peach, or plum seeds (any “stone fruit” pits - these contain cyanide, but the flesh is fine)
+• Persimmon, peach, or plum seeds or any “stone fruit” pits (these contain cyanide, but the flesh is fine)

 • Bones that splinter, like cooked chicken legs, pork chop bones, or steak bones

-• Raw egg white without the yolk (this disrupts the absorption of B Vitamins)
+• Raw egg white without the yolk (prolonged/excessive feeding disrupts the absorption of B Vitamins)

-• Any food high in salt content (excessive salt can lead too “salt poisoning”)
+• Any food high in salt content (excessive salt can lead to “salt poisoning”)

 • Spicy foods (gastrointestinal upset)